 Equine Assisted Therapy

-Equine Assisted Therapy (EAT) is a client-centred, experiential form of therapy that involves working alongside horses to support emotional, psychological, and relational wellbeing.
+Equine Assisted Therapy (EAT) is a client-centred, experiential form of therapy that involves working alongside horses to support emotional, psychological, and relational well-being.
 Rather than focusing solely on talking about experiences, this approach invites clients into a calm, structured environment where learning and insight emerge through guided interaction with a horse.

-At its heart, equine assisted therapy recognises that healing often happens through relationship, with ourselves, with others, and with the world around us.
+At its heart, equine-assisted therapy recognises that healing often happens through relationship, with ourselves, with others, and with the world around us.
 Horses, as highly attuned and responsive animals, provide immediate, honest, and non-judgmental feedback.
 This can help clients develop awareness of patterns, emotions, boundaries, and communication styles in a way that feels embodied and real.

 Phiona has been around horses from an early age and brings a lifetime of lived experience into her therapeutic work.
 She is an experienced rider, groom, and a qualified British Horse Society riding instructor, having worked with event horses and within professional livery yards.

 Over the years, her deep understanding of equine behaviour, care, and communication has naturally evolved into a therapeutic partnership.
-She now combines her extensive equestrian background with her counselling training and equine assisted therapy practice, creating a grounded, safe and relational approach for clients.
+She now combines her extensive equestrian background with her counselling training and equine-assisted therapy practice, creating a grounded, safe and relational approach for clients.

-Importantly, you do not need any prior experience with horses to engage in equine assisted therapy.
+Importantly, you do not need any prior experience with horses to engage in equine-assisted therapy.
 There is no riding involved.
 Sessions are ground-based and focus on simply sharing space with the horse in a calm and supported way.

 Horses have a gentle, regulating presence.
 Being alongside them, noticing breath, posture, movement and connection. can help support your nervous system, increase awareness, and create opportunities for reflection and growth.
 The work unfolds at your pace, in a way that feels accessible and respectful.